Overview

 • onBeforeEventRender - this event is fired during rendering and it lets you customize the event appearance

-The queue is ordered - it respects the original order of tasks as supplied using the events property.
+The queue is ordered - it respects the original order of tasks as supplied using the events attribute.
 We load the unscheduled work order data using a call to /api/work_order_unscheduled_list.php script.
 It returns the task data in JSON format.
 For the JSON array item structure please see the DayPilot.Event.data property documentation.

 const events = unscheduled.map(data => {